Feishu

 |---|---|---|

-channels.feishu.enabled | Enable/disable channel | true |
+channels.feishu.enabled | Enable/disable the channel | true |

 channels.feishu.domain | API domain (feishu or lark) | feishu |

-channels.feishu.connectionMode | Event transport mode | websocket |
+channels.feishu.connectionMode | Event transport (websocket or webhook) | websocket |

-channels.feishu.defaultAccount | Default account ID for outbound routing | default |
+channels.feishu.defaultAccount | Default account for outbound routing | default |

 channels.feishu.verificationToken | Required for webhook mode | - |